-- Esperance Waste Management Facility - New Landfill Site Project
+Esperance Waste Management Facility - New Landfill Site

-The Wylie Bay Waste Management Facility has been in operation since 1988.
+The Wylie Bay Waste Management Facility has been in operation since the 1980s.
 It includes a Community Drop-off Point, Materials Recovery Facility (MRF) and Class II landfill.
-The current landfill site is approaching the end of its operational lifespan and has a licence expiration date of 2019.
+The current landfill site is approaching the end of its operational lifespan and has a licence expiration date of 31 December 2022.
 A new landfill site needs to be secured and constructed prior to the imminent closure of the Wylie Bay site.

-The Shire has commissioned Talis Consultants Pty Ltd to undertake the site selection study with the objective of selecting a suitable site for a modern Waste Management Facility.
-Information on the process undertaken and the results from the studies are available for your review.
+The Shire commissioned Talis Consultants Pty Ltd to undertake a site selection study with the objective of selecting a suitable site for a modern Waste Management Facility.
+Information on the process undertaken and the results from the studies are available for your review below.

 Potential New Waste Facility Location

 The Shire is currently testing a potential site in the Merivale area and liaising with local landowners to work towards a suitable outcome for all stakeholders involved.
-During discussions questions were raised with respect to different aspects that can impact on a landfill site and the surrounding environment.
-To alleviate some of the concerns and answer the questions being raised Information sheets have been developed (please note some Information sheets are still be developed and will be included on this site once completed):
+To alleviate some of the concerns and answer the questions being raised, Information sheets have been developed:

 The Greater Sports Ground Redevelopment is a long term plan for the Greater Sports Ground.
 It will allow for continued growth and accommodation of the multi-sports activities that utilise the facilities and open spaces and the co-location of a number of significant sporting groups.
 The changing needs of a diverse community will inform and determine future development of this central sporting area.